BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rohan.md

 - **The Hammerhand** `PASSIVE`

-May choose to use his fists instead of his sword, in which case he may use Bash special strike, and never counts as unarmed.
+May choose to use his fists instead of his [sword][Sword], in which case he may use Bash special strike, and never counts as [unarmed][Unarmed].

 </div>